 Architecture Student Government (ASG)

-ASG is made up of an executive board (President, VP, Treasure, Secretary and Senator to USG) and class representatives from each year .
+ASG is made up of an executive board (president, vice president, treasurer, secretary and senator to Undergraduate Student Government) and class representatives from each year.
 General elections are held in the spring semester and elections for First Year Representative occur at the beginning of the fall semester.

 The Tulane School of Architecture Graduate Government is an organization committed to the strengthening of the graduate student community.
-Its main purpose is to facilitate a relationship between graduate students, faculty, the administration, the University, alumni, professionals, and the community at large.
-Additionally, SAGG is equipped to further empower the graduate body and provides the resources needed to reach their greatest creative potential.
+Its main purpose is to facilitate a relationship between graduate students, faculty, the administration, the university, alumni, professionals and the community at large.
+Additionally, TSAGG is equipped to further empower the graduate body and provides the resources needed to reach their greatest creative potential.

-The funding of Student Initiated Projects (SIPs) is but one tool SAGG utilizes to meet this goal.
+The funding of Student Initiated Projects (SIPs) is one tool TSAGG utilizes to meet this goal.
 Any graduate student can prepare a proposal to improve something at the School of Architecture and present it to the government.
-One recent example of this is the graduate work publication, "Recto Verso," the publishing of which is funded by SAGG.
+One recent example of this is the graduate work publication, "Recto Verso," the publishing of which is funded by TSAGG.

-Finally, SAGG has a limited but important role in helping put on the Graduate Colloquium.
-Though there is a separate committee dedicated to the organization and execution of the Colloquium, SAGG is a major partner in funding it.
-SAGG hosts a social gathering for graduate students and visiting prospective graduates during the Colloquium weekend to help prospective graduates get a better, more personal sense of what attending the Tulane School of Architecture is like.
+Finally, TSAGG has a limited but important role in helping put on the Graduate Colloquium.
+Though there is a separate committee dedicated to the organization and execution of the colloquium, TSAGG is a major partner in funding it.
+TSAGG hosts a social gathering for graduate students and visiting prospective graduate students during the colloquium weekend to help prospective graduates get a better, more personal sense of what attending the Tulane School of Architecture is like.

 American Institute of Architecture Students (AIAS)

 The Tulane chapter American Institute of Architecture Students is an active student organization focused on programs benefiting students in their professional development.
-AIAS sponsors numerous professional and social programs and events.
+AIAS organizes professional and social programs and events that bring together students, local professionals and the American Institute of Architects New Orleans chapter.

 Tau Sigma Delta Honor Society